 My goal at Techie To the Rescue is to provide you with the best technology service that you have ever experienced.
 Technology is my passion; this isn’t just a job for me.
 I enjoy learning about the latest technology news and announcements, and I have fun experiencing new technology for the first time.
 Most other tech services have technicians who are just looking for a paycheck.
 Though my livelihood depends on my being paid for the work that I do, I experience tech help less as work and more as something that I enjoy doing.
 It’s actually really fun for me.
 And you might be surprised to find out that I love speaking to tech support over the phone, even if they are not from our country, to get to the bottom of all sorts of technology issues.

 I love tech, and sometimes my excitement can be contagious (the good kind of contagious).
 Where other tech support people are afraid to even start talking about passwords, I have spent many hours helping friends out with recovering their own, oftentimes successfully.
 It’s like solving a mystery for me, and I enjoy that.
-I provide roughly 1/3 technology support, 1/3 technology education, and 1/3 technology therapy for when things don’t go your way (with technology, sometimes this happens!).
+I provide roughly 1/3 technology support, 1/3 technology education, and 1/3 technology therapy for when things don’t go your way (with technology, sometimes this happens!) go to this website.